 Animal welfare is embedded in the Hermès sourcing policy for all our animal-based materials.
-We aim to make meaningful improvements to animal welfare through an approach, covering the whole of the supply chain and involving industry partners in each step.
+We aim to make meaningful improvements to animal welfare through a holistic approach, covering the whole of the supply chain and involving industry partners in each step.
 Hermès is committed to working with partners and other stakeholders to cocreate animal welfare policies and associated standards that continuously improve animal welfare, support people and respect natural resources.

-Hermès has a strong visibility of its supply chains, with a solid network of trusted manufacturers and suppliers, often long-term partners.
+As part of its model of craftsmanship and sustainable value creation, Hermès is highly vertically integrated, with 55% of its products made in in-house, exclusive workshops.
+In addition, Hermès has a strong visibility of its supply chains, with a solid network of trusted manufacturers and suppliers.
 Within these supply chains, Hermès is committed to driving change in animal welfare by embedding improved practices.
-We understand that it is important to demonstrate transparency through a system of monitoring on performance.
+We understand that it is important to demonstrate transparency through a system of monitoring and public reporting on performance.
 We have therefore established an Animal Welfare Committee to bring together the supply chain partners, animal welfare specialists from the research community and members of global animal welfare NGOs, in a coordinated approach to drive and monitor progress in animal welfare.